 As a result, many of your plan’s participants are vulnerable to making some serious mistakes along their journey of investing for retirement.

 The reality is markets, like most things in life, are cyclical in nature.
 There are periods when markets advance (bull markets), followed by periods of time when markets mostly drop or stay flat (bear markets).
-This is natural of course, but sometimes happen with little to no warning– just think of the 2008 market crash.
+This is natural of course, but sometimes happen with little to no warning– just think of the 2008 or 2020 market shocks.

 As a retirement plan sponsor, you have responsibility to provide education to your participants.
 But education can only do so much.
 Even if people are taught to expect the ups and downs, natural human emotions of fear and greed unfortunately drive our investing decisions.
 With enough repetition, education can sometimes overcome those emotions; but that doesn’t happen very often.